The countdown to the 2020 general election is on.

 Advance in-person voting opens Oct.
 19 in Sedgwick County and continues through Nov.
 2.

-Advance mail-in ballots will be sent out to voters who requested them beginning Oct.
-14.
+Advance mail-in ballots were sent beginning Oct.
+14 to voters who requested them.

 When is Election Day?

 Fun trivia fact: Many believe that Election Day is the first Tuesday in November.
 That’s not always the case.
 Election Day is statutorily set as "the Tuesday next after the first Monday in the month of November.”
 So in the rare instance when Nov.
 1 falls on a Tuesday — like it did in 2016 — Election Day would fall on the second Tuesday.
 (You’re welcome.)